Facebook to push remote hiring, tells employees they can move - The Boston Globe

 Facebook Inc. plans to hire more remote workers in areas where the company doesn’t have an office, and let some current employees work from home permanently if they’d like to.

-Chief Executive Officer Mark Zuckerberg said the company plans to “aggressively open up remote hiring” starting immediately with the US, particularly for engineering talent.
-Based on internal employee surveys, he believes remote workers could make up as much as 50% of Facebook’s workforce in the next five to 10 years.
+Chief executive Mark Zuckerberg said the company plans to “aggressively open up remote hiring” starting immediately with the United States, particularly for engineering talent.
+Based on internal employee surveys, he believes remote workers could make up as much as 50 percent of Facebook’s workforce in the next five to 10 years.

 “We and a lot of other folks were very worried that productivity was going to really fall off a cliff,” Zuckerberg said in an interview.
 “It just hasn’t.
 We are at least as productive as we were before, and some people report being even more productive.”